Lamb Chop's Play-Along

-Lamb Chop's Play-Along! is a half-hour preschool children's television series that was shown on PBS in the United States from January 13, 1992 until September 22, 1995, with reruns airing on PBS until January 4, 1998, and on KTV FAVE - KIDZ 2019.
-It was created and hosted by puppeteer Shari Lewis, and featured her puppet characters Lamb Chop, Charlie Horse, and Hush Puppy.
+Lamb Chop's Play-Along! is a half-hour children's television series aimed at toddlers that was shown on PBS in the United States from January 13, 1992, until September 22, 1995, with reruns airing on PBS until January 4, 1998, and on KTV FAVE - KIDZ in 2019.
+It was created and hosted by the puppeteer Shari Lewis, and featured her puppet characters Lamb Chop, Charlie Horse, and Hush Puppy.
+The series was based on several home videos Lewis created throughout the 1980s, particularly the 1988 video Lamb Chop's Sing-Along, Play-Along.
 Lamb Chop's Play-Along! was followed by the short-lived spin-off series, The Charlie Horse Music Pizza.

+Premise

+Lamb Chop is an anthropomorphic sheep puppet who lives with her guardian Shari Lewis and her two siblings, Charlie Horse (an anthropomorphic horse) and Hush Puppy (an anthropomorphic dog).
+In each episode, Lewis encourages the audience to participate or interact in a number of activities through several segments, including those involving crafts, songs and stories.
+The shows are wrapped around with a multiple-act segment known as At Home With Lamb Chop, which typically revolves around a situation involving one of the puppet characters.

 Production

 PBS commissioned the show from Shari Lewis in May 1991, and the show premiered in January 1992.
 This marked Lewis' return to television after about 15 years (following the BBC version of The Shari Lewis Show in 1975).
 Lamb Chop's Play-Along was shot in Canada, first in Burnaby, British Columbia and then at the CBC Studios in Vancouver, British Columbia.

-The series honored Lewis' father, college professor Abraham Hurwitz (who died in 1981) - "the official magician of New York City".
+The series honored Lewis' father, college professor Abraham Hurwitz, who died in 1981.
+He is referred to as "the official magician of New York City".

-Ellensburg Daily Record says: "each half hour is filled with jokes, games, songs, and tricks".
+Ellensburg Daily Record said "each half hour is filled with jokes, games, songs, and tricks".